Skip to main content

 4. At the end of the timesheet approval period, they submit their completed timesheet for approval to a reviewer, who is usually their team lead or manager who has Approve Timesheets permission.
 Once the Tempo users have submitted their timesheet, they can no longer log time or edit worklogs in that submitted period.

-There can be only one reviewer per timesheet - it's not possible to have multiple reviewers approve the same timesheet.
+There can be only one timesheet reviewer per timesheet - it's not possible to have multiple timesheet reviewers approve the same timesheet.

 1. The reviewer receives an email notification that they have received timesheets to be reviewed and approved.
 Then they can review and either approve or reject the timesheets submitted to them.
 To prevent data inaccuracies and ensure accurate reporting, users with Approve Timesheets permission cannot approve their own timesheets.